SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 Yes, Locahl supports importing hosts file entries.
 You can export your SwitchHosts profiles and import them into Locahl, though the profile switching feature works differently.

-If you value a polished macOS-native UI, automatic DNS flush, automatic backups, and better multi-environment management, Locahl is worth the one-time payment.
-If you prefer open-source and cross-platform support, SwitchHosts is excellent.
+If you value a polished desktop UI, automatic DNS flush, automatic backups, and stronger multi-environment workflows, Locahl is worth the one-time payment.
+If you prefer open-source and maximum portability, SwitchHosts is excellent.

 Related Articles